 The bar is a place where passengers can socialise throughout the day and enjoy hosted activities such as dinner games, quizzes, and dancing.
 Some ships also include Lounge, Panoramic and Piano bars.

 CroisiEurope offers one of the best-value and most competitive packages in the cruise industry, and all passengers receive full-board (buffet breakfast and a la carte lunch and dinner), free wi-fi (in Europe), alcoholic drinks, unlimited tea and coffee and soft drinks.
 On some sailings gratuities are included and the use of cycles is complimentary on its barge cruises.

-CroisiEurope is a totally unique river cruise line, operating around the world and giving affordable cruises in world-class destinations.
-Some unique selling points to sailing with the line are its sit-down a la carte lunch and dinner options, its choice of standard or premium ship and the destinations its sails.
-On the river Po, a highlight of the cruise is the chance to moor right in the heart of the Venetian lagoon for a couple of nights – with the ship turning into a floating all-inclusive hotel (and a rather affordable one considering the location).
+Some unique selling points to sailing with CrosiEurope include a sit-down ala carte lunch and dinner options, its choice of standard or premium ship and the destinations its sails.
+On the river Po, a highlight of the cruise is the chance to moor right in the heart of the Venetian lagoon for a couple of nights – with the ship turning into a floating all-inclusive hotel.